bbw7561135/katu/Readme.md

 right away to produce results.
 In other cases, you can use them as simple templates from where to write your own programs.

-Katu produces a lot of look-up tables (LUTs) and that provide optimization where possible.
+Katu produces a lot of look-up tables (LUTs) that provide optimization where possible.
 So, the first step to launch any of the examples, or any program that relies on Katu is to create the Bethe-Heitler LUT.
 For that, you can use the program that should have been compiled in the `tables` folder.